mikeybeck/github-deploy/README.md

 For example, supposing you have a website which is deployed on a shared-hosting server, and the source code is stored in a private repository in GitHub.
 This script allows you to automatically update the deployed website each time you push changes to the GitHub project.
 This way, you don't have to manually copy any file from your working directory to the hosting server.

-GitHub Sync will synchronize only the files which have been modified, thus reducing the network traffic and deploy times.
+Github Deploy will synchronize only the files which have been modified, thus reducing the network traffic and deploy times.

 ## Installation ##